City profile

 In Vienna, Mariahilfer Strasse was redeveloped into a pedestrian-friendly shared space with a central ‘car free’ zone, specifically designed paved surfaces, street side furniture and trees.
 From 70 years of practice, Arup recognises that a walkable city is a better city and that the more we walk, the better the city in every respect.
 Cities Alive: Towards a walking world highlights the significant social, economic, environmental and political benefits of walking.
 Informed by specialist insight and multidisciplinary expertise from across our global offices, we highlight 50 benefits of walking explored through 16 distinct indicative themes, and list 40 actions that city leaders can consider to inform walking policy, strategy and design.

-See full case study
+See insight in full

 Next black arrow